EstherAlo/DAREY.IO-Projects/Project3/Project3.md

 cd Todo
 ```

  Initialise project, so that a new file named package.json will be created.
 This file will normally contain information about your application and the dependencies that it needs to run.
+Follow the prompts after running the command.
+You can press Enter several times to accept default values, then accept to write out the package.json file by typing yes.

 ```
-npm init
+npm init -y
 ```

 *Screenshot below*